rusiaaman/wcgw/src/wcgw/client/mcp_server/Readme.md

 ### Computer use support using desktop on docker

-Controlling the system isn't possible yet, but you can connect to a docker container which runs a linux os with desktop.
+Computer use is enabled by default.
+The claude will be able to connect to any docker container with linux environment.
+Native system control isn't supported outside docker.

 First run a sample docker image with desktop and optionally VNC connection: